genderkit/genderkit/_articles/peri-areolar-mastectomy.md

 Peri-areolar mastectomy is usually used only to remove small breasts (B-cup or less) where the patient also has good skin elasticity.

 Unlike double incision mastectomy, peri-areolar mastectomy results in significantly less visible scarring, but may also cause over-reduction of the breast leaving a depression or dip in the chest.
-Repositioning of nipples cannot be carried out during peri-areolar mastecomy without leaving very conspicious scarring, unlike double incision mastectomy {% cite seal:2007 --location 227 %}.
+Repositioning of nipples cannot be carried out during peri-areolar mastecomy without leaving very conspicious scarring, unlike double incision mastectomy {% cite seal:2007 -l 227 %}.

 Mastectomy, like other gender surgeries, will normally require two opinions from gender specialists (such as NHS Gender Identity Clinic staff or private specialists) who have assessed you for suitability for surgery.